LDWLab/Ribovision_2.0_GT/README.md

 	> npm link pdb-topology-viewer

 	c.
+Go back to the **pdb-topology directory** and update babel

+	> npm update --depth 5 @babel/compat-data

-After editing the typescript of the Topology viewer run the following command **from the pdb-topology-directory!**
+	d.
+After editing the typescript of the Topology viewer run the following command **from the pdb-topology directory!**

 	> npm run refresh